material-components/material-web/README.md

 <link href="https://fonts.googleapis.com/css?family=Material+Icons&display=block" rel="stylesheet">
 ```

-The Material Web Components default to using the [Roboto](https://fonts.google.com/specimen/Roboto) font for text, and the [Material Icons](https://google.github.io/material-design-icons/) font for icons.
+Material Web defaults to using the [Roboto](https://fonts.google.com/specimen/Roboto) font for text, and the [Material Icons](https://google.github.io/material-design-icons/) font for icons.
 These fonts
 are *not* automatically loaded, so it is the application's responsiblity to ensure that they are loaded.

 Note that if you load the Material Icons font in a different way to the recommendation shown above, be sure to include [`font-display: block`](https://google.github.io/material-design-icons/) in your `@font-face` CSS rule.
 This prevents icons from initially displaying their raw *ligature* text before the font has loaded.
 The `<link>` tag recommended above automaticaly handles this setting.